everpub/openscienceprize/proposal.md

 best practices, and are part of a flourishing ecosystem based on the idea of interoperability and open source.

-Combining all these tools results in an extremely good reproducible science setup.
+Combining all these tools results in an extremely powerful reproducible science setup.
 Right now doing this requires a lot more technical skill than the average researcher has.
 This project will create blue prints and training material for setting up a research project that